hmiesen/website/content/topics/Collaborate-share/Share-your-work/Hugo-tutorial/4-launch-site.md

 - When you run a command like hugo new about.md, Hugo will use this template.
 - The title will be auto-generated from the filename (e.g., about becomes About).
 - The date is set to the current timestamp.
-- The page will be created as a draft, which you can later publish by setting draft: false.
+- The page will be created as a draft, which you can later publish by setting `draft: false`.

 ### Step 4: Run Local Server
 Start the Hugo development server in __**the root**__ of your project: